UK crypto regulation

 The central requirement of the financial promotion rules is that financial promotions must be fair, transparent, and not misleading.

-To comply with the existing requirements of the financial promotion regime, firms will need to conduct due diligence on both the crypto asset or crypto asset service they are promoting (or about which they are approving promotions), and any claims made in the promotion.
+To comply with the existing requirements of the financial promotion regime, firms will need to conduct due diligence on both the crypto asset or crypto asset service they are promoting (or about which they are approving promotions) and any claims made in the promotion.

 In conducting due diligence for a particular crypto asset, a firm needs to consider (amongst other things):